It’s time for seniors to get that admission ball rolling, and now’s the time to start.

 However, the downside is that your child doesn’t have a deadline.
 It’s often easier to make sure your child actually gets the application done when there’s a hard-and-fast deadline.

-There are no right or wrong answers but there are definitely types of admission that match best with your child’s personality.
+There are no right or wrong answers (kind of like choosing a major) but there are definitely types of admission that match best with your child’s personality.
 Let’s dive into seven different admission types and figure out which one is best for your student.

 Various Types of College Admission